ALL OVER AGAIN

 What happens to Elizabeth when she is in a coma?

-In the first draft, Elizabeth met up with Devlin again, when she regressed back across the years.
+In the first draft of Recycled Souls, Elizabeth met up with Devlin again, when she regressed back across the years.
 However, when it was time for Elizabeth to come back to the present day, Devlin kept 'following' her.

 All Over Again

 The sun is bright and shimmering through the trees, rays of sunbeams dance over me.
 The forest is vast, and the trees seem to go on forever, the darkness getting deeper and deeper.

 I look around taking in the tall trees, the green undergrowth and the shadows deeper within.

 Distracted, I wipe my hand over the fallen tree trunk I am sitting on.
 I feel faint indentations and looking down I see a heart carved there.
 I smile as I softly follow the outlines with my fingertips.
 Devlin and I carved it here, it seems a long time ago.

 After the longest while, I take a deep breath and stand up, following the pathway out of the forest.